The Centre is an interdisciplinary initiative of the Faculty of Arts and Social Sciences and the Faculty of Law.

 Timothy Koskie is a researcher and educator, and is currently working towards a doctoral degree, investigating news comments’ potential as a form of media pluralism at the CMT.
 He has two master’s degrees, and has taught undergraduate and postgraduate seminars and tutorials in multiple fields across media, internet governance, and digital cultures.
 In addition, he has nearly two decades of experience in publishing and education and has taught in and conducted courses on media and communication skills across 14 years in the US, Australia, Spain, and South Korea.

-Rosa Alice is an administrative coordinator for the Centre for Media Transition.
+Rosa Alice is the administrative and communciations coordinator for the Centre for Media Transition.
 She has worked for the NSW Government regulation body for Allied Health Practitioners investigating complaints; in various project and administrative roles in other tertiary institutions and on various television series and film sets.
 Outside UTS, Rosa doubles as an artist working with print making, text, video and photography.
 She graduated with a Bachelor in Contemporary Arts from Deakin University, Melbourne and a Masters in Film and Digital Image from the University of Sydney.

 CMT Management Committee